bartromgens/metroflow/README.md

 # metroflow

-A javascript library to create metro (subway) map style flowchars on an HTML canvas.
+A javascript library to create interactive metro (subway) map style (flow)charts on an HTML canvas.

 **WARNING**: This is a work in progress in pre-alpha state.
 It is functional, so feel free to try it but expect changes that break your code in future versions.